Doing the D of E but not pitched a tent before? We show you how to pitch a D of E Tent in four simple steps.

 Insert the end of the tent pole into the eyelet.

-Starting with the longer poles, push the tent pole into the eyelet on the side of the tent where you pushed the pole into the sleeve.
+Starting with the longer poles, push the tent pole into the eyelet on the side of the tent, where you push the pole into the sleeve.

 It can be stiff and may take a few of you to do this.